PaulaRS/paula-ramos-silva/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am an evolutionary biologist passionate about biological data with over 12 years experience in research and education.
 I combine large-scale omics data (genomics, transcriptomics and proteomics) with advanced microscopy to address diverse questions, from the evolution of bacterial development to the formation of animal skeletons.
-My approach is to identify/compile the genetic machinery involved in these processes and trace their evolutionary paths across species.
+My approach is to identify/compile the genetic machinery involved in these processes and trace their evolutionary paths across species to identify major transitions under global change.

 {{< icon name="download" pack="fas" >}}My{{< staticref "uploads/resume.pdf" "newtab" >}}resume{{< /staticref >}}.